beyond-all-reason/infrastructure/docs/components.md

 - [RapidTools]: Packaging of game git repo to rapid format.
 - [rapid-hosting]: Rapid build server configuration.
 - Game CDN distribution: CDN management and syncers to CDN.
-    - [p2004a/spring-rapid-syncer]: Rapid repo syncer from builder host to CDN.
+    - [recoil-rapid-syncer]: Rapid repo syncer from builder host to CDN.
       Also includes a prober to for debugging CDN replication issues.
     - [p2004a/bar-repos-bunny-replication-lag-mitigation]: Helper to make sure
       updates to CDN are pushed in consistent way.
     - [p2004a/rapid-pool-init]: Builder for the initial rapid game download. package.
-- [p2004a/springfiles-mirror]: Map CDN: publishing, serving, IaC setup.
+- [maps-hosting]: Map CDN: publishing, serving, IaC setup.
 - Maps metadata setup
     - [maps-metadata]: Main repo that transforms data and distributes to other places via GitHub actions.
 Also contains source for a few server side